Police Use Taser, K-9 Unit To Apprehend Jamestown Man

 Nance allegedly became uncooperative while standing outside the vehicle and began to fight with officers.
 A Taser was deployed, but did not make contact, police said.

-The dog was able to bring Nance to the ground.
+The dog was able to apprehend Nance and bring him to the ground.
 Police said Nance attempted to choke the dog, but was unable to do so.

 Police again deployed a Taser after Nance resisted arrest.
 He was taken into custody and transported to WCA Hospital by Alstar Ambulance for treatment of injuries sustained by the dog and Taser.